If you are a local student you may be eligible.

 Blended learning – this involves a combination of virtual (zoom) and on campus (face to face) delivery.
 Details will be in the pre course information booklet – located bottom of this page.

-In addition to the virtual workshops, students are to spend at least an additional 15 hours a week on learning and assessment tasks.
+In addition to the Virtual/On-Campus workshops, students are to spend at least an additional 15 hours a week on learning and assessment tasks.

 Written assignments, observations, folio and reflection journals